Does Insurance Cover Braces in Canada? 2026 Costs, Coverage Limits, and Options

 Some plans will only cover braces for children and teenagers under 18, though dependents under 21 may be covered if they live with you.
 Usually, adults don’t qualify.

-Additionally, many plans have a waiting period that you have to sit patiently through before you can take advantage of your benefits.
+Additionally, many plans have a waiting period before you can take advantage of your benefits.

 5. Have your orthodontist submit a pre-treatment estimate

 Dentists and orthodontists can send a predetermination to your insurer, which usually outlines your proposed treatment plan, what portion of the costs your insurance will be covering, and your estimated out-of-pocket costs.
-This is probably the best way to get an idea of what you’ll be paying for before you commit.
+This is probably the best way to get an idea of what you’ll be paying for before you commit—and it might be necessary if your insurer requires pre-authorization.

-Also, you should check your plan for any exclusions.
+You should also check your plan for any exclusions.
 Sometimes, plans will outright exclude orthodontic procedures for cosmetic reasons, treatment for adults, and certain types of braces (like lingual braces).

 What types of dental insurance cover braces?